Zaid-N-Ansari/Oasis-InternShip/README.md

 This repository serves as a record of the tasks completed during the internship at Oasis.
 It includes 4 projects that were a part of the program.

-## What are the content of this Repo
+## What Projects are in this repository
-- There are 4 directories in this Repo
   1. Calculator Web App
   2. LoginAuth and Registeration Web App
   3. ToDo Web App